lemonmade/sewing-kit/packages/plugin-css/README.md

   });
   ```

-- `postcss: boolean | {[key: string]: options}` (default: `true`).
+- `postcss: boolean | {[key: string]: object | boolean}` (default: `true`).
 Determines whether this plugin will use PostCSS when building this project.
 Defaults to `true`.
+If `true`, this plugin will include a default PostCSS plugin based on `postcss-preset-env` to compile your application’s CSS.
 If an object is passed instead of a boolean, that object should be a mapping of PostCSS plugin name to options, and will be used as the default set of PostCSS transformations to use.
-Additional plugins can be added with the [`cssWebpackPostcssPlugins` hook](#hooks) or the [`postcssPlugins()` sewing-kit plugin](#postcssplugins).
+Additional plugins can be added with the [`postcssPlugins` hook](#hooks) or the [`postcssPlugins()` sewing-kit plugin](#postcssplugins).

   ```ts
   import {createWebApp} from '@sewing-kit/config';